dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Limbs/Kohut.md

-The obvious problem with this approach is that certain behaviours appearing after MDD diagnosis will be assumed to be related to the agent possessing MDD.
-For example, the presentation of symptom (3) is seen as a development of MDD, instead of an unrelated behaviour arising from other factors.
-It is entirely possible for a person to rationally choose to gain or lose weight, yet the nature of how this behaviour relates to other parts of the illness is forgone in the shadow of a decriptivist diagnosis.
-The descriptivist diagnosis does not allow a certain behaviour to 'opt-out' from being included within the nature of the mental disorder.

-This phenomenon makes more sense when we consider a causal account of the same disorder.
-Assuming a neurobiological picture of psychiatric kinds, for the sake of an example, we will claim that depressive symptoms are causally related to frontal lobe lesions.
-If we can establish a well-defined relationship between this abnormality and any behaviour, we can extricate other circumstantial behaviours from a diagnosis.

 For example, while fevers are associated with X, it is entirely possible for an agent to present a fever due to a different reason from X.